zehreken/zehreken.github.io/source/posts/2026-04-14-stepping-into-physics.md

     <figcaption>Nice aim!</figcaption>
 </figure>

-It felt unintuitive to calculate the actual trajectory just to teach it to the agent but otherwise there is no way for the network to pick that up on its own.
+As a final note on shooting, it felt unintuitive to calculate the actual trajectory just to teach it to the agent but otherwise there is no way for the network to pick that up on its own.
+The problem is again the distance between rewards and actions.
+It is like when training a dog, you reward it with a treat for rolling but the next day.
+The dog is confused and does not remember what the treat is about.

 ### Combining Driving and Shooting